Imogen599/ToastyQoL/README.md

 ## In-game Description

-A QoL mod for Calamity with a focus on more cheaty features.
+A QoL mod with a focus on more cheaty features.

 ### UI: